BCIT partners with options for sexual health to support certified practice in reproductive health for registered nurses in BC

 Beginning April 1, 2010, provincial government changes to the scope of practice for registered nurses in B.C. permit nurses practicing in Contraceptive Management (CM) and Sexually Transmitted Infection Management (STIM) to perform clinical functions previously only within the scope of physicians or registered nurses operating under a delegation of medical function or standing/direct order.
 These changes represent an important step towards reducing the cost of sexual and reproductive health care and a more effective utilization of registered nurses in the health system.

-All registered nurses in British Columbia working autonomously in reproductive health must now be certified in this practice area with the College of Registered Nurses of British Columbia (CRNBC).
+All registered nurses in British Columbia working autonomously in reproductive health must now be certified in this practice area with the BC College of Nurses and Midwives (BCCNM).

 BCIT’s courses in reproductive Health are: